Brain-reading: Natural images

 Identification of complex natural images is possible using voxels from early and anterior visual cortex areas forward of them (visual areas V3A, V3B, V4, and the lateral occipital) together with Bayesian inference.
 This brain reading approach uses three components: a structural encoding model that characterizes responses in early visual areas; a semantic encoding model that characterizes responses in anterior visual areas; and a Bayesian prior that describes the distribution of structural and semantic scene statistics.

 Experimentally the procedure is for subjects to view 1750 black and white natural images that are correlated with voxel activation in their brains.
 Then subjects viewed another 120 novel target images, and information from the earlier scans is used reconstruct them.
 Natural images used include pictures of a seaside cafe and harbor, performers on a stage, and dense foliage.

 In 2008 IBM applied for a patent on how to extract mental images of human faces from the human brain.
 It uses a feedback loop based on brain measurements of the fusiform gyrus area in the brain which activates proportionate with degree of facial recognition.

 In 2011, a team led by Shinji Nishimoto used only brain recordings to partially reconstruct what volunteers were seeing.
 The researchers applied a new model, about how moving object information is processed in human brains, while volunteers watched clips from several videos.
 An algorithm searched through thousands of hours of external YouTube video footage (none of the videos were the same as the ones the volunteers watched) to select the clips that were most similar.
 The authors have uploaded demos comparing the watched and the computer-estimated videos.

 In 2017 a face perception study in monkeys reported the reconstruction of human faces by analyzing electrical activity from 205 neurons.

-In 2023 image reconstruction was reported utilizing Stable Diffusion on human brain activity obtained via fMRI.
+In 2023, Takagi and Nishimoto reported high-resolution image reconstruction from fMRI brain activity using a latent diffusion model and Stable Diffusion.

 In 2024, a study demonstrated that images imagined in the mind, without visual stimulation, can be reconstructed from fMRI brain signals utilizing machine learning and generative AI technology.

 Another 2024 study reported the reconstruction of images from EEG.